Invest Gulf Free shortlist

 Can foreigners get mortgages in Saudi Arabia?

-Limited and bank-specific [VERIFY] — cash buyers common; plan conservative LTV.
+Limited and bank-specific (confirm current official rules) — cash buyers common; plan conservative LTV.

 Which cities have foreign property zones?

-Riyadh and Jeddah projects appear in marketingonly your unit’s designation matters [VERIFY list at purchase].
+Riyadh and Jeddah projects appear in marketingonly your unit’s designation matters (confirm current official rules).

 Can I buy on Red Sea giga-project and live there daily?